Is it time?

 So Minnesota laws push disabled people into the illegal market, due to medical necessity.

-The lack of legal home grow for Minnesota medical marijuana patients denies access to medical care to low-income, disabled people.
-But they can grow their own, cheap.
+The lack of legal home grow, and grow coops for Minnesota medical marijuana patients denies access to medical care to low-income, disabled people.
+But they could grow their own, or join a grow coop to do it for them, cheap.

 Suppliers and distribution.
 The existing two medical suppliers and existing legal hemp growers are places to look for beginning suppliers.
 And in recent years, possession of hemp cannabis is now legal under both Minnesota and federal law.